vitroid/Yaplot/README.md

 * Function keys, or numeric keys followed by "F":Toggle show/hide of the layer.
 * "v":Change verbosity.
 * "s":Toggle synchronous/asynchronous modes.
+* "%":Toggle sliced view.
+Move the slice position by "{" and "}".
 * "q" or Break:Quit yaplot.

 ## Command file format